 The Department of Agriculture, Trade and Consumer Protection licenses seed labelers.
 The labeling requirement helps assure that consumers receive good quality seed that germinates and does not contain weed seeds.

 A seed labeler is any business or person whose name appears on a seed label, or who opens containers of agricultural, lawn or vegetable seed to sell all or part of it.
 Labels must include information about the percentages of different kinds of seeds in the package, germination, and treatment, inoculation or coating.
-Complete labeling requirements are listed in Wisconsin Administrative Code ATCP 20.
+Complete labeling requirements are listed in Wis.
+Admin.
+Code § ATCP 20.

 You do not need a seed label license if you sell: